victor-yastrebov/clog4all/README.md

 ## Running the tests

-The **CLog4All** project contains automated unit-tests that are used to prove its capabilities to successfully log from C++, C and ObjectiveC code.
+The **CLog4All** project contains automated unit-tests that are used to prove its capabilities to successfully log from C++, C and Objective-C code.
-The tests are created using Google Test framework (https://github.com/google/googletest) You can find tests in *"tests"* folder
+The tests are created using Google Test framework (https://github.com/google/googletest).
+You can find tests in *"tests"* folder.

-The Google Test project is supported on Windows using MinGW, CentOS and MacOS.
+The Google Test project is supported on Windows using MinGW, CentOS and macOS.
 On Windows using Visual Studio and on Ubuntu Google Test project is not supported.

 In order to turn off test project generation set ```gen_test_project``` option in main ```CMakeList.txt``` to *OFF*